MarteXcoin-documentation/Documentation/masternode/setup.rst

 EC2 <https://aws.amazon.com/ec2>`_, `Google Cloud
 <https://cloud.google.com/compute/>`_, `Choopa
 <https://www.choopa.com/>`_ and `OVH <https://www.ovh.com/>`_ are also
 popular choices.
+You can find several cheap VPS by looking on this `site <https://lowendbox.com/>`_.
  First create an account and add credit.
 Then go to the **Servers** menu item on the left and click **+** to add a new server.
 Select a location for your new server on the following screen: